wazuh/wazuh-documentation/source/user-manual/capabilities/key-polling.rst

 ------------
 This module allows to retrieve the agent information from an external database, like MySQL or any database engine, for registering it to the ``client.keys`` file.

-To do so you need to make a binary or script in any language that can connect to your database engine and retrieve it.
+To do this, it is necessary to create a binary or script in any language that can be integrated into your database engine and thus request the agents information.
 It's necesary to have the ``ossec-authd`` daemon running.

 Below you can see the flow diagram:

-.. thumbnail:: ../../images/manual/key-polling-flow.png
+.. thumbnail:: ../../images/manual/keypolling/key-polling-flow.png
     :title: Key polling module flow diagram
     :align: center
     :width: 100%